 |Other than the living room mantelpiece little in these two rooms has been replaced. photos via Guillaume Gaudet via The New York Times|

-Mary Benzenberg Mayer had been a student of Sigmund Freud.
+Mary Benzenberg Mayer had been a student of Dr. Carl Jung.
 The purpose of The Source Teaching Society was to "permit modern man to have religious and mystical experiences despite materialistic pressures."
 One skeptical writer called it "a group of Jungian nature-worshipers."

 |A garage replaces an entrance and the fourth floor balcony has been remodeled.|